DorianGC-G/take-home-riot/README.md

 A Ruby on Rails API application that provides cryptographic operations including encryption, decryption, signing, and verification of JSON payloads.

-This application was developed as part of a technical challenge for [Riot] (https://tryriot.com/fr/).
+This application was developed as part of a technical challenge for [Riot](https://tryriot.com/fr/).

 ## Features